ashakar/weathertowear/README.md

 ## Built With
 * CS50 IDE
+* SQL Lite
 * Python
 * Flask
 * HTML
+* CSS

 ## Full Description
-The Weather Stylist enables users to sign up for an account and essentially create their own "weather advisor".
+Weather to Wear enables users to sign up for an account and essentially create their own "weather advisor".
 The tool is quite minimal in appearance - immediately upon logging in, users will be provided with a brief summary of the current/day's weather along with the weather advisors clothing recommendations.Although initially, these recommendations will be based on default, pre-programmed values, over time, the weather stylist can inteligently learn the user's own preferences and adjust its recommendations accordingly.